Bruce Tolentino

-V. Bruce "Bruce" Jularbal Tolentino, is a Filipino economist, author, professor, and economic policymaker.
+Victor Bruce Jularbal Tolentino, is a Filipino economist, author, professor, and economic policymaker.

 Early childhood and education

-Born on June 2, 1953, in Baguio, to father, Toots, a salesman, and mother Florence, who managed the family's photo studio.
-Bruce graduated from Saint Louis High School and proceeded to the institution's university.
-There he was editor-in-chief of the SLU White and Blue.
+Bruce Tolentino was born on June 2, 1953, in Baguio, to Toots, a salesman, and Florence, who managed the family's photo studio.
+He graduated from Saint Louis High School and continued his studies at Saint Louis University, where he served as the editor-in-chief of the *White and Blue* campus publication.